 Using Therapeutic Ultrasound

 Firstly the chiropractor will apply a small amount of ultrasound gel on the body part requiring treatment and this helps to reduce friction.
-The ultrasound head is placed on the affected area and slowly rotated in a small, circular direction.
-Various settings may be changed on the ultrasound equipment to control the intensity of the ultrasound.
-The settings depend on the stage of healing.
+The ultrasound head is placed on the affected area and then slowly rotated in a small, circular direction.
+The ultrasound equipment uses a variety of settings to control the intensity of the ultrasound.
+The settings used will depend on the stage of healing.

-Ultrasound therapy is completely painless although the patient may feel a slight warming sensation and perhaps a little tingling on the treated area.
+Ultrasound therapy is a completely painless treatment though some patient’s may feel a slight warming sensation and a little tingling on the treated area.